s1rh3nry/covid_calc/README.md

 |    H4|21-Jan-2022|01-Jun-2023| 0.015 [0.0148, 0.0155]|21.6 [20.1, 23.0]|
 |    H5|01-Jul-2023|11-Sep-2023| 0.005 [0.0028, 0.0073]|21.4 [-24.6, 67.3]|

 Reference 2 discusses the changing transfer function from wastewater concentration to clinical cases and mortality (H1 to H2) and speculates about possible causes.
-Changing clinical practice and evolving disease demographics and are mentioned.
+Changing clinical practice and evolving disease demographics are mentioned.

 ### Running the calculation
 Requires [GNU Octave](https://octave.org/) and the packages *io*, *optim*, and *signal*.